qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# qwc-services v2024.11.18 mass update update

+As a result of `PyJWT` 2.10.0 enforcing that the JWT `sub` claim values must be strings, `qwc-services-core` 1.3.34 was updated to store the qwc identity in a separate `qwc_identity` claim, and all QWC images were updated to use this version.
+Consequently, if you use any QWC Service image version v2024.11.18 or newer, you will also need to update any other QWC Service image to this or a newer version to ensure that correct that the JWTs are issued and read correctly by all services.

 # New qwc-document-service, jasper-reporting-service obsolete

 As of 2024.09.15, the `jasper-reporting-service` is obsolete, its functionality has been integrated into the `qwc-document-service`.
 Check out the new [Reports](../topics/Reports.md) chapter to learn more about integrating the reporting functionality into QWC2.